Starlink for RVs and Vanlife: Plans, Costs, and Real-World Performance Explained

 Each Starlink dish has more than 1,000 mini antennas that can track multiple satellites simultaneously.
 With the satellites flying across the sky at incredible speeds, your dish will try to connect to a new satellite every 4 minutes.
 Heavily shaded areas can cause the service to drop in and out if the dish can’t acquire a new connection before it loses the previous one.
 This isn’t as big of a problem for web browsing or videos that can buffer, but when using Starlink for live video chats or gaming, these conditions can prove problematic.

 For RVers who plan to use Starlink while connected to shore power, the electrical consumption is inconsequential.
 But where Starlink really shines is in remote locations where you’ll be less likely to be connected to hookups.
 That means you’ll want to be prepared for the additional power consumption.
-The standard Starlink dish consumes roughly 1 kilowatt hour of electricity in 24 hours.
-That’s just shy of the usable capacity in a 100 amp-hour lithium battery.
+The standard Starlink dish consumes roughly 1.8 to 2.4 kilowatt hours of electricity over 24 hours — enough to drain a 100 amp-hour lithium battery well before the day is up.
+The Starlink Mini is far more efficient at 25 to 40 watts, using only about 0.6 to 1 kilowatt hour per day, which a 100 amp-hour lithium battery can handle comfortably.
 The larger, in-motion dish will use roughly twice as much power.
 This can equate to a massive amount of increased power demand for many RVers.

 If you are planning to use Starlink off-grid, make sure you prepare your electrical system accordingly.
 Turn Starlink off at night and whenever it’s not in use to make sure you’re conserving as much power as possible.
 Increasing your battery bank, as well as your power generation capacity, to meet the new demand will ensure a worry-free stay.